Tadeusz Piotrowski (sociologist)

 Tadeusz Piotrowski or Thaddeus Piotrowski (born 10 February 1940) is a Polish-American sociologist and author.

-He is a professor of sociology in the Social Science Division of the University of New Hampshire at Manchester in Manchester, New Hampshire.
+He is a professor of sociology in the Social Science Division of the University of New Hampshire at Manchester, in Manchester, New Hampshire.

 Early life and education

-Born in the region of Volhynia in occupied Poland, Piotrowski and his family left in August 1943.
-He earned his PhD in sociology from the University of Pennsylvania in 1973.
+Born in the Volhynia region of occupied Poland, Piotrowski emigrated with his family in August 1943.

+In 1973 he earned his PhD degree in sociology from the University of Pennsylvania.

 Career

 Piotrowski taught courses at the University of New Hampshire in anthropology and the Holocaust.